SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Properties.rst

 .. note::

-   Unlike stored instance properties, stored type properties must *always* be given a default value.
+   Unlike stored instance properties, you must always give stored type properties a default value.
    This is because the type itself does not have an initializer that can assign a value to a stored type property at initialization time.